thanksmister/wallpanel-android-legacy/README.md

 # WallPanel
 WallPanel (Legacy) is an Android application for Web Based Dashboards and Home Automation Platforms.
 This legacy version supports older devices running Android OS 4.1 using the Crosswalk browser in addition to the WebView component.
 Unfortunately, Crosswalk is no longer compatible with Android Studio build tools and this version will most like not be supported.

+## Support
+For issues, feature requests, comments or questions, use the [Github issues tracker](https://github.com/thanksmister/wallpanel-android/issues).
+You can also join the [ThanksMister Community](https://community.thanksmister.com/) to ask questions or share any helpful information about this project.

 ## Features
 - Web Based Dashboards and Home Automation Platforms support.
 - Camera support for streaming video, motion detection, face detection, and QR Code reading.